Mrcubix/Touch-Gestures/README.md

 ## How to Install / Use

-Check out the step-by-step guide on how to install & setup everything on the Documentation!
+Check out the step-by-step guide on how to install & setup everything on the User Documentation!

 [Install & Setup Guide](https://mrcubix.github.io/Touch-Gestures-Doc/installation_guide/)

-Don't also hesitate to check out the FAQ there, and if any of your questions are not answered, feel free to open an issue.
+Don't hesitate to also check out the FAQ there, and if any of your questions are not answered, feel free to open an issue.
 I may be able to help you out & your question may help others in the future by being added to the FAQ.

 ## I am a Developer, how can i help?